Polyconseil/libcanardbc/README.md

 Tools
 -----

+The directory `tools` contains several tools related to libcanardbc:

-This project is provided with a tool to convert a DBC file to a JSON file called dbc2json.
+- **dbc2json** converts a DBC file to a JSON file.
 It's up to you to adapt it to your needs.
+This program is linked to libcanardbc so it is licensed under GPLv3.

+- **can_frame_decoder** is a Python 3 script to parse a CAN frame using the JSON file produced by dbc2jon.
+This program is distributed under BSD 3-Clause license.

 DBC format
 ----------